Elara6331/itd/README.md

 ---

+### Installation

+Since ITD 0.0.7, packages are built and uploaded whenever a new release is created.

+#### Arch Linux

+Use the `itd-bin` or `itd-git` AUR packages.

+#### Debian/Ubuntu

+- Go to the [latest release](https://gitea.arsenm.dev/Arsen6331/itd/releases/latest) and download the `.deb` package for your CPU architecture.
+You can find your architecture by running `uname -m` in the terminal.
+- Run `sudo apt install <package>`, replacing `<package>` with the path to the downloaded file.
+Note: relative paths must begin with `./`.
+- Example: `sudo apt install ~/Downloads/itd-0.0.7-linux-aarch64.deb`

+#### Fedora

+- Go to the [latest release](https://gitea.arsenm.dev/Arsen6331/itd/releases/latest) and download the `.rpm` package for your CPU architecture.
+You can find your architecture by running `uname -m` in the terminal.
+- Run `sudo dnf install <package>`, replacing `<package>` with the path to the downloaded file.
+- Example: `sudo dnf install ~/Downloads/itd-0.0.7-linux-aarch64.rpm`

+#### Alpine (and postmarketOS)

+- Go to the [latest release](https://gitea.arsenm.dev/Arsen6331/itd/releases/latest) and download the `.apk` package for your CPU architecture.
+You can find your architecture by running `uname -m` in the terminal.
+- Run `sudo apk add --allow-untrusted <package>`, replacing `<package>` with the path to the downloaded file.
+- Example: `sudo apk add ~/Downloads/itd-0.0.7-linux-aarch64.rpm`

+Note: `--allow-untrusted` is required because ITD isn't part of a repository, and therefore is not signed.

+---

 ### Socket

 This daemon creates a UNIX socket at `/tmp/itd/socket`.
 It allows you to directly control the daemon and, by extension, the connected watch.